 Annually educate health care personnel about the importance of vaccination, signs and symptoms of influenza, control measures, and indications for obtaining influenza testing.
 Posting signage about influenza in your facility is one way to educate the visitors, staff, and residents about influenza, especially during peak influenza season.
-You may utilize the Droplet Precautions Stop Sign in your facility, provided at the end of this document.
+You may utilize the Contact Precautions and Droplet Precautions signs.
 Adherence to respiratory hygiene/cough etiquette and the importance of performing frequent hand hygiene (especially before and after each resident contact) should be reinforced.
 If possible, Personnel should be assigned to a single unit instead of floating assignments for the duration of the outbreak.